useTransition

 }

 Hiding the entire tab container to show a loading indicator leads to a jarring user experience.
-If you add useTransition to TabButton, you can instead indicate display the pending state in the tab button instead.
+If you add useTransition to TabButton, you can instead display the pending state in the tab button instead.

 Notice that clicking “Posts” no longer replaces the entire tab container with a spinner: